ProjectEvergreen/greenwood/www/pages/getting-started/branding.md

 ## CSS and Web Components

-So now that we've made some [content](/getting-started/creating-content/) for our site, I think we can agree it's not quite all "there" yet and could benefit from a little styling and branding.
+So now that we've made some [content](/getting-started/creating-content/) for your site, I think we can agree it's not quite all "there" yet and could benefit from a little styling and branding.

-In this section, we will create the following:
+In this section, we will add the following to your project:
 1. Header / Footer - The elements provide a great case for creating some reusble components and with Custom Elements, we can create self contained reusable components for our site.
 1. Styles - Of course we want things to look nice too!
 We'll add some CSS to help hang things in just right the place.